wiebecommajonas/snake-rs/README.md

 $ cargo run
 ```

+Use the arrow keys to steer the snake.

 ## What is this

 This is a simple implementation of a snake game in Rust.
 Feel free to copy, modify and play around with the code.